Self-Trust

 Not what the books or blogs say.

-Just what’s real, here, in this moment— whatever you sense that to be.
+Just what’s real, here, in this moment, whatever you sense that to be.

 It could be a sensation, an emotion, a need, a boundary, a question (or even a numbness).

-it’s about creating the inner conditions where your own voice has space to show up.
+The practice isn’t about finding the “right” answer - it’s about creating the inner conditions where your own voice has space to show up.

+When you can start to really feel and hear yourself, you strengthen you strengthen the relationship to yourself and start to build that muscle of instinct.
 Over time, this simple ritual softens fear, strengthens discernment, and opens the door to deeper self-trust in birth and beyond.

 What led me to teach HypnoBirthing® Mongan Method

 That’s what eventually led me to wanting to teach this program.
 It pulled together everything I had pieced together on my own— the psychology, the physiology, the deeper emotional meaning, the layered tools that support the mind, the body, and the birth environment.
+Instead of months of trying to do everything separately, it felt like a five-week weaving-together: science and spirit, information and intuition, and support for both preparation and becoming.

 What I love most about this approach is that it honours the whole picture.

-Even if you’re not a “spiritual” person, meaning matters— and birth is nothing if not meaningful.
+Even if you’re not a “spiritual” person, meaning matters - and birth is nothing if not meaningful.

-Birth is a doorway into parenthood, yes— but it’s also a doorway back into yourself.
+Birth is a doorway into parenthood, yes, but it’s also a doorway back into yourself.

-A process of remembering who you are and what you know.
+It’s a process of remembering who you are and what you know.
 In a world where there is so much bringing us out of our body and instincts, this matters.

 Because birth isn’t something that happens to you.
 It’s something you’re deeply part of.